zhangzibin/deep-skip-thoughts/README.md

 # deep-skip-thoughts

 This is an Torch implementation of [Skip-Thought Vectors](http://arxiv.org/abs/1506.06726).
+The original implementation is [here](https://github.com/ryankiros/skip-thoughts).
 You may read the paper for more details.

 Most of the code is borrowed from [Andrej Karpathy's Char-Rnn](https://github.com/karpathy/char-rnn).
-And the original implementation is [here](https://github.com/ryankiros/skip-thoughts).
+Thanks for Andrej.

 My implementation is different from Ryan Kiros's at some point such as the optimizer but the main architecture is the same.
 Mutil-layer is supported for better result.